 This knock-your-socks-off Apple Cider Sangria recipe is for the lazy but festive readers.
 The readers who know they have to throw a party, but dread the prep work.
 The readers with discerning taste buds, but an even better Netflix queue that’s calling their name.
 Is that you?
 This is your cocktail!

-Fresh apple cider, apple brandy, triple sec, dry white wine, a hint of cinnamon, and diced seasonal fruit come together to form the perfectly balanced, sweet and tart cocktail your party dreams are made of.
-Just combine, chill overnight, and serve.
+Fresh apple cider, apple brandy, triple sec, dry white wine, a hint of cinnamon, and diced seasonal fruit come together to form the perfectly balanced, sweet and tart cocktail your Thanksgiving dreams are made of.
+Simply combine, chill overnight, and serve.
 No messing with cocktail shakers.
 No last-minute garnishes (okay, maybe a cinnamon rim and cinnastick make it fancy, but you don’t need those).
-Just an easy, fresh, and fabulous seasonal cocktail with just 10 minutes of investment.
+Just an easy, fresh, and fabulous fall cocktail with just 10 minutes of investment.